Airport-ANDB/Test/README.md

 This project uses Jira to plan and track sprint-based development activities.

 ### Sprint Information
-**Sprint Name:** Airport Sprint 4
+**Sprint Name:** Airport Sprint 1

 **Sprint Duration:** 4 December – 18 December

 **Sprint Goal:**
-Deliver the first functional foundation of the baggage management system by enabling the team to register, validate, store, and retrieve baggage data, and to provide initial visibility of baggage information through basic dashboards.
+Within this 2 week sprint deliver the first functional foundation of the baggage management system by enabling the team to register validate store and retrieve baggage data and also to provide initial visibility of baggage data through basic dashboards

 ### Sprint Tasks
 - Design baggage database schema